shkschneider/git_scripts/DOCUMENTATION.md

 stash
 -----

 Only command to save off-record changes.
-Puts all Working Directory and Index changes out of the current working tree.
+Puts all Workspace and Index changes out of the current working tree.

 > git stash